UNITED24 - Make a charitable donation in support of Ukraine!

 Lukashenka declared himself the victor of the 2010 presidential election, claiming 80% of the vote.
 However, the vote count was declared by the OSCE/ODIHR election monitoring mission to have been “bad and very bad in almost half of all observed polling stations.”
 Consequently, the United States Government does not recognize these results as legitimate.

-The next presidential vote is due in 2020 and in Belarus, as in all hybrid authoritarian regimes, election season is always a potential crisis.
-Two years younger than Putin, Lukashenka will turn 65 in August.
-He appears to be in good health and to lead a healthy lifestyle -- an example he frequently urges Belarusians to follow.
+The next presidential vote was due in 2020 and in Belarus, as in all hybrid authoritarian regimes, election season is always a potential crisis.
+Two years younger than Putin, Lukashenka turned 65 in August.
+He appeared to be in good health and to lead a healthy lifestyle -- an example he frequently urged Belarusians to follow.
 He has said the election will be held, and he seems certain to secure a sixth presidential term.
 Nonetheless, after 25 years of Lukashenka, many in the region are wondering what comes next for Belarus.

 NEWSLETTER